scholarslab/demos/About.md

 Although *Unclosure* took a different form than we had initially envisioned, we hope it still inspires you to take a fresh look at materials that now belong to all of us.
 Most importantly, we hope it helps you appreciate the responsibility we all have in creating a more open, respectful, and ethical public domain.

-**How to Cite**
+## How to Cite

 This project is the product of intense and ongoing collaboration.
 If your style guide prefers a single bibliography entry for this resource, we recommend that:

 - *Unclosure: An Act for the Encouragement of Learning*, version 1.0.
-Praxis Program,  University of Virginia Library, Scholars’ Lab. <https://scholarslab.lib.virginia.edu/>.
-Accessed 29 April 2019.
+Praxis Program,  University of Virginia Library, Scholars’ Lab. [http://unclosure.scholarslab.org](http://unclosure.scholarslab.org).
+Date of access.

  And, if your style guide requires author names, then we suggest:

 - Catherine Addington, Zhiqiu Jiang, Emily Mellen, Eleanore Neumann, Mathilda Shepard, Chris Whitehead. *Unclosure: An Act for the Encouragement of Learning*, version 1.0.
-Praxis Program, University of Virginia Library, Scholars’ Lab. <https://scholarslab.lib.virginia.edu/>.
-Accessed 29 April 2019.
+Praxis Program, University of Virginia Library, Scholars’ Lab. [http://unclosure.scholarslab.org](http://unclosure.scholarslab.org).
+Date of access.

-**Questions?**
+## Questions?

 Please contact [ScholarsLab@virginia.edu](mailto:ScholarsLab@Virginia.edu) for feedback and questions.

-**Works Cited**
+## Works Cited

 Bachofner, Carol W. 2011. *I Write in the Greenhouse: Poems*.
 Rockland, Me.: Front Porch Editions.